Combat Veterans Motorcycle Association® Auxiliary

 ARTICLE 7.
 CHAPTERS

 Section 1.
 The Auxiliary Executive Board may issue charters to form CVMA Auxiliary Chapters provided an Auxiliary State Representative is in place prior to the Chapter request.
-The establishment of such Auxiliary Chapters require approval from their CVMA Auxiliary State Representative, the CVMA State Representative and the CVMA Chapter Commander.
+The establishment of such Auxiliary Chapters requires approval from their CVMA Auxiliary State Representative, the CVMA State Representative and the CVMA Chapter Commander.

 Section 2.
 Auxiliary Chapters must function as a dependent unit of their FM CVMA Chapter.

 Section 3.
-To form a chapter, the Chapter must have 5 Auxiliary members; Auxiliary chapters will be numbered and aligned with the corresponding FM CVMA chapter.
+To form a chapter, the Chapter must have five (5) Auxiliary members; Auxiliary chapters will be numbered and aligned with the corresponding FM CVMA chapter.

 Section 4.
-CVMA-Auxiliary Chapter officers must be paid active members in good standing with the CVMA and CVMA-Auxiliary with a minimum of 1 full year of CVMA membership.
+CVMA Auxiliary Chapter officers must be paid active members in good standing with the CVMA and CVMA Auxiliary with a minimum of one (1) full year of CVMA membership, or a minimum of six (6) months of CVMA membership if a member of one (1) full year or more does not elect to run for office.

 Section 5.
 Formation, control, and disbandment of auxiliary chapters, as well as suspension or cancellation of chapters, shall be in accordance with National Auxiliary bylaws and or at the insistence of the CVMA NBOD or with a recommendation by the respective CVMA State Representative and CVMA Chapter Commander to the NBOD and ABOD.
 The NBOD has final authority.